eonarheim/eonarheim.github.io/docs/spritefont.md

 permalink: /docs/Spritefont/
 ---

-A Sprite is just an image that represents a smaller piece of a bigger image, known as a sprite sheet.
-Sprites are useful for providing static images to a game.
+A SpriteFont is just an image that represents a some font as an image.
+SpriteFonts can be used to add more variety to the fonts in your game.

 ## Usage
 --------